-The BBC has today launched a new version of BBC iPlayer for TV.
+BBC launches new BBC iPlayer for TV

 For the first time, BBC iPlayer on TV is personalised, specifically designed for the living room, and easy to use.
 The new version gives audiences the control they want directly on the TV, in a design custom-built for the living room, so the BBC iPlayer experience feels just like TV.

 The new version is:

 - Just like TV – a new, simplified, highly visual TV-friendly design that is as simple as flicking through channels when watching TV

 - Easy to use – vastly improved search to help you find programmes with little effort, quick access to programmes you choose as your favourites, and recommendations to help you find something new to enjoy